vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 a ksatriya from a vaibya wife is a kşatriya (p.
 814 on Vyava hāra ).
 Aparārka quotes Ušanas dozens of times, about nine quotations being in prose ( most of them on prāyaścitta ).

 The Maskaribhāsya on Gautama Dh.
 S. quotes prose pag sages from Ušanas in many cases e. g. on I. 64, 66, II.
 17 (long), 18, 48; V. 9, X. 27 ( about principles of taxation ), 31.
 36, 52; XII.
 6, 10, 36, 42; XIX.
 14 (long prose followed by six verses ) and also some verses as on XII.
-19 Mäso vimsati bhāgastu jñeyah Kārsāpaņasya tu !
+19 Māso vimsati bhāgastu jñeyah Kārsāpaņasya tu !
 Kākani tu caturbhāgo māsasyaiva prakirtitahtiSmộticandrikā quotes Usanas 45

 times on āhnika, vyavahāra and śrāddha; vide Mit. on Yāj.
 II.
 159 quoting Nārada.